Alternate Fellowship Campaigns, pt. 2

 Each book is divided into five parts: Characters, Game Rules, Data (spell lists, combat feats, weapons lists, etc.), World, and Game Mastery.
 There’s no separate MM/Bestiary or GM’s Handbook or anything like that.
 Books I and II complement each other very well, and together feel like a complete game.
 Book III, while still packed, feels more like a higher-level appendix.

-The World part of each book deepens the lore with history and descriptions of the regions of the continent of Alfleim.
+The World part of each book deepens the lore with history and descriptions of the regions of the continent of Alframe.
 Book I highlights the Burlight Region, which is pretty fantasy-generic.
 Book II introduces the Dorden Region, a prairie criss-crossed by magic-punk railroads.
 Book III adds several northern territories that were ravaged by a joint monster-daemon invasion called the Diabolic Triumph.

 Game Mastery sections include a mini-adventure that highlights the new concepts introduced in that book, and a whole bunch of monster listings.
 There are over 280 monsters described across all three books, which doesn’t even include “bossified” versions the GM can create by infusing them with sword shards.